Compound Engineering With Claude Code

 Access to Opus 4 in your terminal.
 Your autonomous engineering team, on demand.Multiple terminals

-Run agents in parallel, frontend, backend, testing, docs.Voice input (e.g. Whispr Flow)
+Run agents in parallel, frontend, backend, testing, docs.Voice input (e.g. Whispr Flow or Monologue)

 Speak features into existence.
 No typing.
 Just talk.Pre-trained prompt libraries